 The US has no unified application system (like UCAS in the United Kingdom), but there are a number of application portals which have been designed to streamline the process for school staff and students.
 Below are some of the most notable ones.

-The Coalition Application is a younger, and smaller portal.
-It currently partners with 130 universities.
+The Coalition Application is a younger, and smaller portal, currently partnered with around 135 universities.
 The Coalition allows users to store documents in an online ‘locker’, which enables students to save and store a range of supporting documents for their applications.
-Most universities are partnered with both the Coalition and Common Apps, but some universities are Coalition exclusive.

 Some of the state university systems we outlined in Chapter 1 have their own application portals.
 Three notable examples include the University of California system, the University of Texas system and the New York state system.